BoltsLei/website/docs/en-us/workloadspread.md

 ---
 # WorkloadSpread

+**FEATURE STATE:** Kruise v0.10.0

-WorkloadSpread can be used to constrain the spread of stateless workload, which empower single workload the abilities to multi-domain deploy and elastic deploy.
+WorkloadSpread can be used to constrain the spread of stateless workload, which empower single workload the abilities for multi-domain deploy and elastic deploy.

 The feature of WorkloadSpread is similar with UnitedDeployment in Kruise community.
 Each WorkloadSpread defines multi-domain